modelbrouwers/ansible/README.md

 Ansible playbook(s) for deployment of the Modelbrouwers.nl domain.

-Contains the setup for OpenCart, phpBB3, MySQL, PostgreSQL, Apache, nginx and Django.
+Contains the setup for container-based deployment of:

+* webshop (OpenCart)
+* Django
+* forum (phpBB3)

+Including the various databases:

+* MySQL
+* PostgreSQL

+All of this is frontend by an nginx reverse proxy with Let's Encrypt TLS certificates.

 ## Requirements